Pelgow/Django/README.md

 Access
-There are 5 pages :
+There are 5 pages : <br>
 Index (http://127.0.0.1:8000/shop/).
-You can see all the products from here. there is a redirect for each link below.
+You can see all the products from here. there is a redirect for each link below.<br>
 Create (http://127.0.0.1:8000/shop/create).
-You can create a new article with this page.
+You can create a new article with this page.<br>
 Update (http://127.0.0.1:8000/shop/update/<id>).
-You can update an existing article from here.
+You can update an existing article from here.<br>
 Delete (http://127.0.0.1:8000/shop/delete/<id>).
-You can delete an existing article in this page.
+You can delete an existing article in this page.<br>
 Show (http://127.0.0.1:8000/shop/<id>).
 You can see a particular article here.